Want to make your yard look more beautiful, attract pollinator species and prevent flooding on your property?

 Building ‘Community’ Gardens: Diversifying your Garden to Create Healthier Neighbourhoods

-What goes into creating a community garden?
-A garden not just for human beings but many non-human beings as well.
-A garden with more birds, bees, and biodiversity, and less upkeep, watering, weeding, and mowing?
-The solution is creating a nursery for diversity and naturalizing your yard by planting native species that attract pollinators.
-You will leave this workshop with the inspiration to create a functioning ecosystem right in your yard that will be a welcoming community for all beings.
+How do we create a garden with more birds, bees, biodiversity, and less upkeep, watering, weeding, and mowing?
+A garden is not just for human beings, but many non-human beings as well.
+We will share tips and tricks about how to create a diverse, naturalized yard with native species that attract pollinators.
+You will leave this workshop with the inspiration to create a functioning ecosystem in your yard and a welcoming community for all beings.

 Saturday, April 20 (9:00am – 3:30pm)

 Location: Brant Hills Community Centre, 2255 Brant Street, Burlington

 Put your learning into practice!
 In this full-day workshop, you will learn how to design, implement, and maintain a low-impact development project at home.
 Join us to hear from local ecologists, landscape designers, and homeowners who have designed their own native landscapes.
 We will end the day with small group discussions with the experts to address your specific garden designs.
 Lunch is included!

 In this virtual introductory homeowner workshop, you’ll learn how to protect your property and community by managing stormwater at home.
 We will discuss new trends in residential landscaping and how you can take advantage of rainwater in your garden to save money, increase your home’s curb appeal, and improve the health of our local watershed.
 Join us as we share information on local funding opportunities that can help you create your own beautiful and low-cost garden projects.

 Thursday, November 16 (6:30pm – 8pm)